-When JonBenét Ramsey was discovered murdered in her home, scrutiny quickly turned to Patsy Ramsey.
+When JonBenét Ramsey was discovered murdered in her home in December 1996, scrutiny quickly turned to Patsy Ramsey.
 With intense media focus on the case and the police investigation also examining the parents, every action and decision Patsy made was closely dissected.
 Despite her visible anguish, she remained a steadfast mother to her son and devoted her life to seeking justice for her daughter.
 Netflix’s ‘Cold Case: Who Killed JonBenét Ramsey’ delves deeply into the timelines of the case, highlighting Patsy’s significant role in the unfolding events.

-Patsy Ramsey Found The Ransom Note on the Stairs of Her Home
+Patsy Ramsey Found the Ransom Note on the Stairs of Her Home

 Patsy Ramsey was born on December 29, 1956, in Parkersburg, West Virginia, to Nedra Ellen Ann and Donald Ray Paugh, an engineer at Union Carbide.
 She enjoyed a comfortable upbringing and stood out as a bright and charismatic individual.
 Growing up alongside her older sister, Pamela Ellen Paugh, who was just a year her senior, Patsy shared a close bond with her.
 Her enthusiasm and energy were evident early on, earning her admiration during her time at Parkersburg High School.
 After graduating in 1975, she went on to pursue a Bachelor’s degree in journalism at West Virginia University.